 When HCM and ERP systems are integrated, the combined power of both systems helps to synchronise workforce management with overall business objectives and priorities.
 This can lead to optimised staffing and seasonal hiring for supply chains, better analysis of employee performance through sales and lead acquisition records, and a generally better, more predictive view of potential gaps in staffing or shifts in business needs.

 When choosing your HCM solutions, be sure to consider the ease of ERP integration.
 After all, HR data is not going to get less complex, demands for accountability aren’t going to lessen, and you’re never going to want less real-time visibility across your business operations.

 Next steps to HCM transformation

 Best-in-class HR software integrates processes and competencies throughout the employee lifecycle.
-At SAP, we organize these into four pillars of HCM: employee experience management, core human resources functions including payroll (typically provided through an HRIS), talent management, and analytics-driven workforce planning.
+At SAP, we organise these into four pillars of HCM: employee experience management, core human resources functions including payroll (typically provided through an HRIS), talent management, and analytics-driven workforce planning.
 Learn more about how SAP SuccessFactors HCM software and how to find the perfect solutions fit for your unique HR needs and challenges.